-- 13.8.1 In order to identify and address risks facing Bergrivier Municipality, a risk assessment will be performed on an annual basis and an electronic risk register has been implemented which reflects the strategic risks in the municipality as identified by council and management.
+- 13.8.1 In order to identify and address risks facing Bergrivier, a risk assessment will be performed on an annual basis and an electronic risk register has been implemented which reflects the strategic risks in the municipality as identified by council and management.
 This process will be complimented by the specific identification of existing controls to mitigate risks identified.
-Additional actions to further mitigate these risks will culminate in a risk management plan. - 13.8.2 Presentations to employees of Bergrivier Municipality will be conducted in order to ensure that they have a more detailed understanding of the fraud and corruption risks facing Bergrivier Municipality and the areas wherein these risks exist, thus enhancing the prospect of detecting irregularities earlier. - 13.8.3 A risk committee has been established and meets quarterly.
-Minutes of the Risk Committee are submitted quarterly to council.
-(Please note that this committee also performs the function of an antifraud and corruption and ethics committee.
+Additional actions to further mitigate these risks will culminate in a risk management plan. - 13.8.2 Presentations to employees of Bergrivier will be conducted in order to ensure that they have a more detailed understanding of the fraud and corruption risks facing Bergrivier and the areas wherein these risks exist, thus enhancing the prospect of detecting irregularities earlier. - 13.8.3 A risk committee has been established and meets quarterly.
+Reports are submitted quarterly to council.
+(Please note that this committee also performs the function of an anti fraud and corruption and ethics committee.
 Documentation and relevant information in this regard are presented and discussed at the risk committee meetings).